hexian000/kcptun-libev/README.md

 network access -> proxy client -> kcptun-libev client -> lossy network(KCP) -> kcptun-libev server -> proxy server -> stable network
 ```

+Read more about [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md)

+## Features

+- Secure: For proper use of the cryptography library.
+- Fast: No muxer, one TCP connection to one KCP connection with 0 RTT connection open.
+- Proper: This implement will tick KCP on demand, so the "interval" option will no longer be a magic speed tuner.
+You can set it according to link RTT.
+- Simple: Without FEC craps
+- Morden: Full IPv6 support
+- Dynamic IP aware: dynamic IP address and UDP hole punching are supported

+There is a previous implementation of [kcptun](https://github.com/xtaci/kcptun) which is written in Go.

+Compared to that, kcptun-libev should be much more lightweight.
+The main executable is less than 100KiB on most platforms and it also have a much lower cpu/mem usage.

+## Security

 kcptun-libev can optionally encrypt KCP packets with a password/preshared key.
 With encryption enabled, the integrity and privacy is guaranteed.
 It uses the libsodium implementation of chacha20poly1305-ietf, which is an [AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption) method.

-Read more about [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md)

-## Why another kcptun?
-The previous implementation [kcptun](https://github.com/xtaci/kcptun) is written in Go.

-Compared to that, kcptun-libev should be:
-- More lightweight and run faster, main executable < 100KiB on most platforms
-- More secure: For proper use of the cryptography library.
-- Simpler: No muxer, one TCP connection to one KCP connection
-- Without FEC craps

-kcptun-libev is **NOT** production ready yet.
+If the encryption is not enabled or not even compiled, no packet overhead is consumed.

+In practice, I strongly suggest user to use "--genpsk" command-line argument to generate a strong random preshared key instead of using a simple password.

 ## Compatibility
 ### System